Bioconductor/BioC2022/content/sponsors.md

 ## Approximate conference demographics

-- 150+ participants from the global bioinformatics community.
-Bioc2020 was virtual and had 500 participants.
+- Bioc2021 was virtual and was attended by 500+ participants from the global Bioconductor bioinformatics community.

 - Academic (50%), corporate (e.g., pharmaceutical; 30%);
   not-for-profit (e.g., Cancer Center; 15%), and government (5%)